What is Model UN?

 What is a position paper?

 While preparing for TCMUN, students are required to prepare a position paper.
 This is a research paper presenting a country’s opinions and viewpoints on various global issues determined by the conference topics.
-Please see the Resources page for a sample position paper.
+Position papers must be two pages long.
+They should include an introduction and both topics; “works cited” do not need to be part of the two pages (making it three pages long, if necessary).